TopCode111/auto-forward-email/README.md

 # autoLogin

-A simple script that lets you login to your email from the command line
+A simple script that lets you login to your email from the command line Auto login on Yahoo.com and auto set up to forward emails into a email address
 ## Built With

 * [Selenium](http://www.seleniumhq.org/) - Python Library for browser automation